kostaslazaros/cpgenius/docs/computational_methods.md

 <div style="text-align: justify;">

 Differential methylation point (DMP) analysis is performed using the limma package (Adams et al., 2023) , which applies linear modeling to identify CpG sites exhibiting significant methylation differences between two user-defined biological conditions.
 The user specifies which two categories of the target or output variable to compare, such as disease states, treatment groups, or prognostic outcomes.
 The analysis uses a matrix of methylation β-values, from which a design matrix is constructed to represent the selected conditions.
 For each CpG site, a linear model is fitted to estimate the difference in average methylation (Δβ or deltaBeta ) between the two groups.
-A contrast matrix isolates the specific comparison of interest, and empirical Bayes moderation is applied to improve the precision of variance estimates and increase the reliability of differential detection, particularly when the number of samples is limited.
+A contrast matrix isolates the specific comparison of interest, and empirical Bayes moderation is applied to improve the precision of variance estimates and increase the reliability of differential detection, particularly when the number of samples is limited. <br>

 The resulting statistics include both Δβ values and p -values for every CpG site, reflecting the magnitude and significance of methylation changes, respectively.
 Both thresholds are defined by the user, allowing customization of the analysis according to the desired stringency level.
 CpG sites with positive Δβ values exceeding the chosen threshold are classified as hypermethylated in the first condition, whereas those with negative Δβ values below the threshold are considered hypomethylated.
 By enabling user control over the compared conditions and statistical cutoffs, this approach provides flexibility and adaptability across diverse methylation studies.